wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.6 =
+- Made a small optimization on the background caching routines.
+- Added the `%price%` variable for the search unit type.

 = 2.0.5.4 - 06/07/2014 =
 - Tweaked the styling to horizontally center the Not Found image of the `Search` template.
 - Fixed the label of one of the advanced options of the search unit type.